 Lowers blood sugars

-There is more research needed as to why exactly capers help lower blood sugar, but the fact is capers are great for type 2 diabetes.
-Please consult with your doctor, if you are taking diabetes medicine.
+There is more research needed as to why exactly capers help lower blood sugar, but the fact is that capers are great for type 2 diabetes.
+Please consult with your doctor if you are taking diabetes medicine.

 Improves liver health

-In yet another 12-week PubMed study, it is shown that capers can help reduce Non-alcoholic fatty liver diesese (NAFL).
+In yet another 12-week PubMed study, it is shown that capers can help reduce Non-alcoholic fatty liver disease (NAFL).
 The participants in this study noticed significant weight loss and BMIs.

-Anything that is bitter in taste will always help with liver health.
-So, things like dandelilion, milk thistle and arugula will go a long way in the bettering of your liver.
+Anything bitter in taste will always help with liver health.
+So, things like dandelion, milk thistle, and arugula will go a long way in the bettering of your liver.

 Source: The Chopra Center and PubMed studies mentioned above.

-😋 Incorporating it: Now that you know the benefits of capers, start incorporating it in your diet.
+😋 Incorporating it: Now that you know the benefits of capers, start incorporating it into your diet.
 Start with just 1-2 capers a day.
 Work your way to 2-3 Tbsp.

 Capers conclusion!